dita-community/org.dita-community.flagging.status/README.md

-# FLagging on the @status attribute
+# Flagging on the @status attribute

 Enables flagging on the @status attribute value using normal ditaval mechanisms